 Read about some of the 2017 legislation authored by Sen. Bob Hertzberg:

-On any given day, 63 percent or roughly 46,000 Californians are awaiting trial or sentencing in a county jail, many of whom are there simply because they cannot afford to post bail.
+(2 year bill; Chaptered in 2018) On any given day, 63 percent or roughly 46,000 Californians are awaiting trial or sentencing in a county jail, many of whom are there simply because they cannot afford to post bail.
 For people who can’t pay, their lives are turned upside down, waiting in jail for weeks or months before their case goes to court even when the charge is minor.
 SB 10 would reform California’s money bail system and replace the current pretrial process that often forces people of modest means accused of minor crimes to remain in jail until a court can determine their innocence or guilt while the wealthy go free.

 (Chaptered in 2017) 1 in 8 Californians currently struggle with food insecurity.
 To support the distribution of food supplies to low-income individuals and families, this bill continues the Emergency Food for Families Voluntary Tax Contribution Fund through 2026.
 Tax checkoff contributions received in 2016 paid for roughly 2.5 million meals.

-(Not yet passed; still active in 2018): A ticket in California for a traffic infraction such as a broken tail light or even jaywalking can lead to thousands of dollars in fines and fees and may ultimately lead to a suspended driver’s license – not for bad driving behavior, but as an administrative punishment if the defendant is too poor to pay.
+(2 year bill; still active in 2018): A ticket in California for a traffic infraction such as a broken tail light or even jaywalking can lead to thousands of dollars in fines and fees and may ultimately lead to a suspended driver’s license – not for bad driving behavior, but as an administrative punishment if the defendant is too poor to pay.
 SB 185 addresses the unfair practice of suspending a license because of inability to pay.
 In addition to prohibiting these types of license suspensions, SB 185 would also provide numerous remedies for low-income Californians to make amends for non-safety related driving offenses.
 Thanks to the introduction of this legislation, Governor Brown changed the law in June 2017 to prevent license suspensions in a budget trailer bill.